Skip to main content

 Michael and Marilena Latifi, and the Sofina & Amici Golf Classic

-The Sofina & Amici Golf Classic, hosted since 2008 by Sofina Foods Inc., has raised more than $1.2 million for Sunnybrook's state-of-the-art Women & Babies facility, which opened in September 2010.
+The Sofina & Amici Golf Classic, hosted since 2008 by Sofina Foods Inc., has raised more than $2.2 million for Sunnybrook's state-of-the-art Women & Babies facility and the Hurvitz Brain Sciences Program, with a focus on youth mental health.

 "I am indebted to my family, friends and loyal suppliers who generously support our initiative year after year," says Michael Latifi, Sofina chairman and CEO.
 "It is through their support that we have been able to deliver beyond all our expectations."

-The tournament was started with a goal of raising $50,000 each year.
-It turned out to be a hit from the start, raising over $200,000 in 2008 alone.
-The secret has been treating participants to a day beyond their expectations.
-Tournament organizers stayed true to their mission to make this an over-the-top day of indulgence, never compromising on details or the small touches that make the tournament a unique experience for our guests.
+The tournament began with a goal of raising $50,000 each year.
+The key to the event's success is going above and beyond participants' expectations.
+Tournament organizers stayed true to their mission to make this an over-the-top day of indulgence, never compromising on details or the small touches that make the tournament a unique experience for their guests.

 "This kind of private support is needed if Sunnybrook is to accomplish its goals," says Dr. Jon S. Dellandrea, Sunnybrook Foundation's president and CEO.
 "We're very grateful for Sofina, for the Sofina & Amici Golf Classic and for everyone who's ever swung a golf club at this tournament.
 Each and every participant is truly having an impact on the care we offer our patients."